WasiqulIslam/NoteBook/README.md

 # Note Book v1.0.0.4

-An efficient encrypted notebook that is convenient to save daily notes and special notes from your PC or MAC.
+To keep notes/diary is one step to keep life organized, one step for success and find errors of ownself.

-You need to enter your password/code each time after running the application unless you save your password/code in the settings.txt file.
+This is an efficient encrypted notebook that is convenient to save daily notes and special notes from your PC or MAC.

 General usage:
-Just open the notebook, write something and save and close.
+Just open the notebook, write something, save and close.
 It will save the note for today's date, you don't need to mention the date.
+When you open it again it will show today's saved note (if any).

 Special usage:
-Open the notebook, enter password/code twice. write something and save and close.
-It will save the note for today's date, you don't need to mention the date.
+Open the notebook, enter password/code twice. write something, save and close.
 You have to remember the password otherwise you will lose you notes.
-For the first time decide about the pasword you will use and memorize it or write it elsewhere in a secured location.
+For the first time decide about the pasword/code you will use and memorize it or write it elsewhere in a secured location.
 You cannot change your password/code for a saved note.

-To keep notes is one step to keep life organized, one step for success and find errors of ownself.
+You need to enter your password/code each time after running the application unless you save your password/code in the settings.txt file (details can be found below).

 ![image](https://github.com/user-attachments/assets/7050fbec-6a59-490b-9d8b-a1a20f0bc9d6)
 ![image](https://github.com/user-attachments/assets/91cbef0a-1bba-4e29-bd28-91f4df15b7e2)

 To run this program, Please download the codes from this github page.
 Then install latest JAVA development edition.
 Example location: https://www.oracle.com/java/technologies/downloads/ .
 After you have installed JAVA you may have to add the java development location to the "path" environment variable unless the installer sets it automatically.
+Latest installers generally sets it automatically.
-Then double click on the Run.bat file to run the program(in windows).
-To run in Max or Linux you may need to use the Run.sh file. for more referance see: "Readme(How To Run).txt" file.
+Then double click on the Run.bat file to run the program (in Windows).
+To run in Mac or Linux you may need to use/execute the Run.sh file.

 This software is used to keep track of daily notes ensuring security of the notes.
 Also special files can be saved as a quick referance.